DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 experience.
-We no longer drink beer in a pub but rather in an Irish pub or the Hard Rock café, we don’t eat in a normal restaurant but rather in the jungle of the Rainforest Café and we shop in the Wild West themed shopping centres that promise a rich shopping experience’.
+We no longer drink beer in a pub but rather in an Irish pub or the Hard Rock café, we don’t eat in a normal restaurant but rather in the jungle of the Rainforest Café and we shop in the Wild West themed shopping centres that promise a rich shopping experience.
 Entire districts (China Town, Old Pasadena), cities (Las Vegas), regions (Merrie England) and even islands (Hawaii) consist of ‘cardboard’ nostalgia where we can re-experience the real, authentic China, England